 In my opinion, it’s one of the most spectacular viewpoints in Mauritius with several layers of mountains covered by a thick canopy of lush green forest!

 It was pouring rain when I was there and a very thick fog was blocking the view.
-Luckily, the rain stopped a few minutes later and the fog cleared up to reveal the spectacular landscape and I was able to see a very thin waterfall flowing from the right side of the gorge.
+Luckily, the rain stopped a few minutes later and the fog cleared up to reveal the spectacular landscape and I was able to see a waterfall (known as Trochetia waterfall) flowing from the right.

 Piton de la Petite Rivière Noire (Black River Peak)

-At 828 meters, the Black River Peak (also known as Piton de la Petite Rivière Noire) overlooks Le Morne Brabant, La Tourelle du Tamarin, and the beautiful bay of Black River.
+At 828 meters, the Black River Peak (also known as Piton de la Petite Rivière Noire) offers panoramic views over Le Morne Brabant, La Tourelle, and the beautiful bay of Black River.

 The trail route is marked on both Google Maps and maps.me, making it easy to find your way.
-The hike is quite easy with only a gradual incline until you get close to the summit where the path becomes steeper.
+The hike isn’t too strenuous until you get close to the summit where the path becomes steeper.

-The last section is very slippery and you’ll have to use ropes to climb all the way up, so it’s not a hike that you would want to do on a rainy day.
+The last section is very slippery and you’ll have to use ropes to climb up, so it’s not a hike you would want to do on a rainy day.

 Parakeet Trail